PeterRK/protocache/README.md

 # ProtoCache

 Alternative flat binary format for [Protobuf schema](https://protobuf.dev/programming-guides/proto3/).
 It' works like FlatBuffers, but it's usually smaller and surpports map.
 Flat means no deserialization overhead.
-[A benchmark](test/benchmark) shows the Protobuf has considerable deserialization overhead and significant reflection overhead and FlatBuffers has considerable data size overhead.
-ProtoCache takes balance of size and read speed, so it's useful in data caching.
+[A benchmark](test/benchmark) shows the Protobuf has considerable deserialization overhead and significant reflection overhead.
+FlatBuffers is fast but wastes space.
+ProtoCache takes balance of data size and read speed, so it's useful in data caching.

 |  | Protobuf | ProtoCache | FlatBuffers |
 |:-------|----:|----:|----:|